paulbrodersen/vizout/README.md

 # plot the data points along the first 3 principal components;
 selected_indices = vizout.main(reduced_points)

-# now select outliers by clicking on them
+# now select outliers by clicking on them;
+# the numbers that appear correspond to the index of the data point;
 ```

 ![alt tag](./figure_1.png)